area9innovation/flow9/tools/flow9/readme.md

 TODO CGraph:
 - We need a subtype with multiple types when the max is closed

-- types.flow
--
 - In addition to makeSupertype, also have a makeSubtype to restrict the overloads more

-- sys/concurrent
-- Fix error reporting to work correctly
+- types.flow: implicit None type-parameter

-- type10
+- string

 TODO:
 - Review postpones, and see if we can resolve some of those: